brucou/react-state-driven/README.md

 any relevant raw event should be associated to an event handler obtained through `trigger`.
 The `trigger` event emitter is passed as parameter by the `Machine` component to any function props who may need it.
 For instance the `GalleryApp` component is written as follows :
+- last but not least, you can, if that fits you use case better, have a dummy preprocessor, a dummy event handler and pay no extra cost for our modular architecture

 ```javascript
   render() {